-ZZ plants, also known as Zanzibar gem or Zamioculcas zamiifolia, are a popular choice for indoor gardeners offering a host of beneficial properties.
+ZZ plants, also known as Zanzibar gem or Zamioculcas zamiifolia, are a popular choice for indoor gardeners offering a host of beneficial properties and symbolic value.
 Not only do these attractive plants require little maintenance and tolerate low light exposure, but they’re also known for their ability to clean volatile pollutants from indoor air.
 Native to eastern Africa, ZZ plants thrive in dry conditions, thanks to a highly effective rhizome root system that processes water efficiently.
 Read on to learn how to water your ZZ plants.

 - When and How to Water ZZ Plants – The Essentials